6110rstmks/contents_blocking-laravel/README.md

-削除したいワードがある場合　は　削除ボタンをクリック。
+If you have a word that you want to delete, click delete btn.
 However deleting isn't reflected immediatly, You must apply again one hour has elapsed.

-1時間経過後　もう一度申請する必要がある。